Collin-5/lux1_fibonacci/README.md

+#is Fibonacci
-thi function checks if a number is fibonacci
+This function checks if a number is fibonacci